High production in manufacturing continues

 |Seasonally adjusted||Calendar adjusted1||Weights2|

 |May 2014 / April 2014||March 2014 - May 2014 / December 2013 - February 2014||May 2014 / May 2013|

 |1Adjusted for working-days and for public holidays in Norway.|

 |2The weights are updated annually, and are valid for the entire year.|

-The production within Norwegian electricity supply decreased by 3.2 per cent from March 2012 to March 2013, according to unadjusted figures.
+Production within Norwegian electricity supply increased by 13.9 per cent from March to May 2014 compared with the previous three-month period, according to seasonally-adjusted figures.